King John and the Abbot of Canterbury

 For he did great wrong and maintan'd little right."

-"King John and the Abbot of Canterbury" is a poem by an anonymous writer, taken from "Percy's Relics"*, but the date of it is also unknown.
+"King John and the Abbot of Canterbury" is a poem by an anonymous writer, taken from the Relics, but the date of it is unknown.

-The poem is illustrated by Frances Grant, and for the first time we have ventured into two and three colour illustrations printed from relief blocks which we have manufactured ourselves - it's taken a long long time!
+The poem is illustrated by Frances Grant, and for the first time we have ventured into two and three colour illustrations printed from relief blocks which we have manufactured ourselves - it's taken a long long time but it’s worth it!